posgraph/coupe.CompositionClassifier/README.md

 ![Composition Network](docs/images/composition_network.png)

 ## License ##
-This software is being made available for research purpose only.
-Check [LICENSE](LICENSE) file for details.
+This software is being made available under the terms in the [LICENSE](LICENSE) file.

+Any exemptions to these terms requires a license from the Pohang University of Science and Technology.

 ## Contact ##
 Eunbin Hong (hong5827 [at] postech [dot] ac [dot] kr)